🇨🇭 Order by 5 PM for next business day delivery

 The priority should always be a varied, nutrient-rich diet.
 In certain situations, however, targeted supplementation can be beneficial:

-• Confirmed deficiency: A blood test from a healthcare provider can clarify the supply status.
-Serum magnesium alone is not very informative, as only 1% of total body magnesium circulates in the blood.
+• Check supply status: A blood test from a healthcare provider clarifies the situation.
+Serum magnesium alone is not very informative, as only around 1% of total body magnesium circulates in the blood.

-• Increased demand: Intense exercise, pregnancy, breastfeeding, or chronic stress can increase requirements.
+• Increased demand: Intense exercise, pregnancy or breastfeeding can increase requirements.

-• Impaired absorption: Gastrointestinal conditions, certain medications, or alcohol consumption can impair nutrient absorption.
+• Impaired absorption: Certain medications or high alcohol consumption can affect nutrient absorption.
+Medical advice is recommended.

 • Vegan diet: Zinc intake in particular should be consciously planned with a purely plant-based diet.
 Prepare phytic acid-rich foods through soaking or sprouting.